USS Batfish (SS-310): Sixth war patrol

-After her engagement with the landing barge, Batfish made no contacts until 9 February 1945, when at 22:50 her SJ radar began tracking a blip moving at 12 kn on a course of 310 degrees — i.e., away from Aparri and toward Formosa — at a range of 11000 yd.
+After her engagement with the landing barge, Batfish made no contacts until 9 February 1945, when at 22:50 her SJ radar began tracking a blip moving at 12 kn on a course of 310 degrees – i.e., away from Aparri and toward Formosa – at a range of 11000 yd.
 Batfish tentatively identified it as a Japanese submarine.
 Using radar and sound data to determine the target's course and speed, Batfish closed with it and at 23:31 attacked with four torpedoes from her bow tubes, but all four torpedoes missed, and Batfish heard them detonate at the end of their runs.
 She prepared for another attack, and by 00:01 on 10 February a Japanese submarine was visible at a range of 1020 yd as Fyfe, alone on the bridge, guided Batfish in toward her target.
 At 00:02, Batfish fired four torpedoes from her bow tubes.
 The first malfunctioned and ran hot in the tube, the second hit the target with a brilliant red explosion, the third went through the explosion, and the fourth missed, detonating at the end of its run.
-Batfish subsequently heard distinct breaking-up noises and claimed the sinking of a Japanese submarine at 18°56′N 121°34′E, but the submarine′s identity has never been established.
+Batfish subsequently heard distinct breaking-up noises and claimed the sinking of a Japanese submarine at 18°56′N 121°34′E, but the submarine's identity has never been established.
 Some records identify her as I-41, but I-41 was not among the submarines ordered to take part in the evacuation and apparently was sunk on 18 November 1944 in the Philippine Sea by the destroyer escorts USS Lawrence C. Taylor (DE-415) and USS Melvin R. Nawman (DE-416) and aircraft from the escort carrier USS Anzio (CVE-57).
-Ro-115 never acknowledged Miwa′s order and never arrived at Takao, and there is no evidence that she took part in the evacuation; the destroyer escort USS Ulvert M. Moore (DE-442) probably sank her southwest of Manila on 31 January 1945.
+Ro-115 never acknowledged Miwa's order and never arrived at Takao, and there is no evidence that she took part in the evacuation; the destroyer escort USS Ulvert M. Moore (DE-442) probably sank her southwest of Manila on 31 January 1945.
 Ro-46 completed her evacuation mission successfully, and survived until at least April 1945.
-The Japanese submarine Ro-55, not a participant in the evacuation but at Aparri at the time to offload ammunition, is a possible candidate, although a submarine the destroyer escort USS Thomason (DE-203) sank on 7 February 1945 has been identified as Ro-55.
+The Japanese submarine Ro-55, not a participant in the evacuation but at Aparri at the time to offload ammunition, is almost certainly the submarine Batfish sank. although a submarine the destroyer escort USS Thomason (DE-203) sank on 7 February 1945 had been identified as Ro-55, evidence proves she was still afloat by 9 February 1945 when she departed for the safety of Formosa, but never reached destination due Batfish's torpedoes.